backstage/backstage/docs/features/techdocs/getting-started.md

   builder: 'local'
 ```

-Set `techdocs.builder` to `'local'` if you want your Backstage app to be
+Set `techdocs.builder` to `'local'` if you want your TechDocs Backend to be
 responsible for generating documentation sites.
 If set to `'external'`,
 Backstage will assume that the sites are being generated on each entity's CI/CD
 pipeline, and are being stored in a storage somewhere.